A Christian testimony

 That is sin.

-I knew all along I was in disobedient to God by living with a man but I did not know I was addicted to alcohol.
+I knew all along I was in disobedience to God by living with a man, but I did not know I was addicted to alcohol.

 The thing that really woke me up to that was – one night

 I blacked out.
 The next day, I couldn't remember anything.
 I was told what I